abhinandanramesh/RSS-READER/README.md

 So, do "wget <URL>" which saves an output file to the system i.e. the RSS file.

 Look at the HTML structure and add more buttons as desired.
-This is just the controller part of the application.
+I have implemented a minimal UI.

 UI design is left to the user.

 Adding AJAX implementation for a live feed as in a social media.
+Checkout ajax_rss.php file.
+(To be implemented at the server)